• Photo

 • Q: What should we do if our financial situation changes?

-Contact the Financial Aid Committee in writing to notify them of changes in your family's financial picture.
 Please send an explanation and documentation to the Director of Finance and Operations.

 • Q: Can we appeal our financial aid award?